felipeOliveira-1/gpt_prompt_generator/README.md

 * Write in Different Styles: The AI generates content in various writing styles and tones.

-* Accelerate Learning: The AI explains a complex topic in simple terms, as if the user were 11 years old.

-* Consult Celebrity: The AI criticizes an argument or opinion as if it were a specific person.

-* Social Media Plan: The AI generates a creative social media content calendar for a product or company.

 ## Usage
 Ensure you have Python 3.x installed.